 Figure 1.13 provides a record of water exports from the Eastern Sierra to Los Angeles since 1970.
 Figure 1.14 shows the LAA contribution to the City water supply relative to other sources and the total annual water supplied to Los Angeles since 1970.
-LADWP estimates that the City will require about 480,000 AF of water during the 2022-23 RY.
+LADWP estimates that the City will require about 470,000 AF of water during the 2022-23 RY after extensive additional conservation efforts in response to the ongoing drought emergency.
 Water from the Owens Valley will make up 0% of the 2022-23 supply for Los Angeles, while water from the entire Eastern Sierra will make up about 11% of the total supply.
-The percentages of other sources (Metropolitan Water District of Southern California, Los Angeles area aquifers, local groundwater, stormwater capture, and recycled water) are still in the planning stages as of publication of this report.
+Los Angeles area aquifers will supply about 11%, MWD will supply about 75%, and recycled water will supply about 3%.
+Department of Water Resources human health and safety supplies are borrowed and purchased through MWD.
+MWD supplies include LADWP operational change emergency response actions to reduce demand on State Water Project supplies.